Digital Signatures: How Camera Makers Fight Fake Images

 These are important because they can help distinguish real images and videos from fake ones, which can have serious implications for journalism, politics, business, and society.
 For example, deepfakes of former U.S. President Donald Trump and Japanese Prime Minister Fumio Kishida went viral this year, raising questions about the credibility and trustworthiness of visual content.

 These can also help protect the rights and reputation of photographers and content creators, who may face legal or ethical issues if their images or videos are used without their consent or attribution.
+Whether they’re posting videos through a video hosting solution, on social media, or sending them through emails, content creators are always open to such risks.

 How are camera makers implementing digital signatures?